imse440/imse440.github.io/syllabus/syllabus.md

 **Formats**

 - Closed book, closed notes.
-- Cheat sheet
+- Cheatsheet
-    - You may bring up to two (2) pieces of cheat sheet to an exam.
+    - You may bring up to two (2) pieces of cheatsheet to an exam.
     - Each paper needs to be no larger than letter-size (8" x 11").
     - Double-sided is okay.
     - Note you can *not* bring more than two pieces of paper, even if they are single-sided or in smaller sizes.
     - The cheat sheet needs to be **handwritten by you**.
-    - You are required to submit your cheat sheet along with your exam copy.
+    - You are required to submit your cheatsheet along with your exam copy.
+Print your full name on the cheatsheet.
-    It is recommended to make a photo copy of your cheat sheet before the exam to keep for yourself.
 - A standalone scientific calculator is allowed.
 Sharing a calculator with another person is *not* allowed.
 - Cell phones, tablets, laptops, and any other devices are not allowed, and they should not be put on the desk top.
 - To help you prepare for the exams, a practice exam with solutions will be posted before each exam.